Skip to main content

 7am - 8am

-• Fellow case presentations via PPT virtual format
+• Rotating schedule of journal club, hand-based didactics, and fellow case presentations via PPT virtual format

-• OR with Dr. Matthias - ambulatory surgical center
+• OR with Dr. Kim - ambulatory surgical center

 Wednesdays: